fadhilayosof/Portfolio/index.md

 - Used Linear Regression to predict the number of bikes rented in the city of Seoul
 - The data had quite a few categorical variables which were encoded for use in the model
+- Encoded categorical variables to numeric using Sklearn due to the presence of many string columns
+- Fit a multiple linear regression model with high prediction accuracy through iteration

 ***